pbosetti/mightex/README.md

 The library is designed to make the life easier to you if you want to use it within an interpreted language via FFI.
 As an example, the `matlab` folder contains a Matlab class that wraps the library.
 I plan to add FFI examples for Python and Ruby too.

+The project also enables quick creation of binary language extensions for scripting languages via [SWIG](http://swig.org).
+See later on.

 ## Supported platforms

 Linux, OS X, and Windows.
 For the latter, see the dedicated section in this document.